 2. Hygienic system

-I mentioned earlier about the horizontally aligned dustbin, and this brings me to the next point.
+I mentioned the horizontally aligned dustbin earlier, which brings me to the next point.

 Both utilize the same hygienic system where users push a trombone-type lever forward to empty.

-But, I feel that Dyson’s full-sized stick vacuum is better at pushing debris out the dustbin.
+But, I feel that Dyson’s full-sized stick vacuum is better at pushing debris out of the dustbin.

-For the Micro, particles of dust and hair will stick on the middle filter assembly.
+For the Micro, dust, and hair particles will stick to the middle filter assembly.

 It’s the biggest downside to this downsized hygienic system.

-Users will have to take out the exterior frame to dislodge debris sticking on the middle filter piece.
+Users will have to remove the exterior frame to dislodge debris sticking to the middle filter piece.